dart-lang/language/working/2364 - primary constructors/feature-specification.md

-The point is that it is highly confusing if such a parameter reference is considered to be "the same thing" as the variable with the same name which is in scope, but the parameter has the initial value of that instance variable and the instance variable has been modified in the meantime.
+The point is that it is highly confusing if such a parameter reference is considered to be "the same thing" as the variable with the same name which is in scope, but the parameter has the initial value of that instance variable, and the instance variable has been modified in the meantime.

 ### Discussion